taneeya96/Great-Expectasians/README.md

 Developer Documentation
 -----------------------

 This is a working version of the game.
 To clone the latest version, please visit https://github.com/taneeya96/Great-Expectasians.

+This game is written with JavaScript and uses Phaser as the game engine.
+It requires Phaser 2.6.2 or later, and HTML5 or later.
+Please visit https://phaser.io/ for documentation and tutorials.
+Additionally, polylines for collision objects in this game were created using PhysicsEditor.
+Animations in the game are created using sprite sheets of Phaser.

+Download Webstorm
+If you have a unversity account, you can get a student licence for downloading the professional version.
+If not, community edition is just fine.
+You do not have to download Phaser that it’s source code is included in our project.

+Clone with Webstorm
+Click ‘VCS’ >> ‘Check out from Version Control’ >> Git in Webstorm start menu.
+Log in to your github account.
+Copy our github repository URL and paste it to ‘Git Repository URL’.

+Running the game on Webstorm
+Webstorm has its own local server.
+Open index.html in Webstorm and on the upper-right side, click on the brower icon you want to run.

 This game was written with JavaScript and used Phaser as the game engine.
 It requires Phaser 2.7.7 or later, and HTML5 or later.
 Please visit https://phaser.io/ to install the game engine and check out their tutorials/documentations.
 Additionally, polylines for collision objects in this game were created using PhysicsEditor, though any similar software would work.
 Animations in the game are created using sprite sheets.
 After cloning or downloading the project, run it using your local server.